dirtbit/maloney_streamfetcher/README.md

 [Maloney Streamfetcher](https://github.com/dirtbit/maloney_streamfetcher)
 ================================

-This script is based on tschinz' maloney fetcher: https://github.com/tschinz/maloney_streamfetcher.
-All credits to him!!!
+This script is a fork of tschinz' maloney fetcher: https://github.com/tschinz/maloney_streamfetcher.
+All credits to him!

-Just made the script work again, and made it compatible for Python 2.7
+Just made the script work again and compatible for Python 2.7.

 This Python script lets you download the latest Philip Maloney Episodes from the [SRF Website](http://www.srf.ch/sendungen/maloney).